 What if I switch to vaping or low-nicotine tobaccos?

-In recent years, the introduction of personal devices to deliver a nicotine vapour have become widespread.
+In recent years, personal devices to deliver a nicotine vapour have become widespread.
 However, the vaping industry is not standardised.
-The chemical composition of the products, the doses and the vaping technoligy itself is highly variable, Vaping is often described as being 'healthier' than cigarette smoking, but for people with MS this claim is not supported.
+The chemical composition of the products, the doses and the vaping technology itself is highly variable.
+Vaping is often described as being 'healthier' than cigarette smoking, but for people with MS this claim is not supported.

 What little research has been done suggests that vaping could be just as bad for the Blood-Brain Barrier (BBB) as smoking, and is therefore bad for MS risk as well.
 Although the substances in vape liquids may be food grade, they have rarely been tested for inhalation.
 These substances may be just as irritating to the lung lining cells, and the process of vaping still causes localised hypoxia and oxidative stress.

-This goes for low nicotine or nicotine free tobaccos, or cannabis as well.
+This goes for low nicotine or nicotine free tobaccos, or smoked cannabis as well.
 It appears that the nicotine itself is not the problem for the BBB and MS, but the delivery mechanism is.
 For example, chewing tobacco has not been shown to increase MS risk.
-It is likely that nicotine patches would be a more appropriate support mechanism than vaping if you are trying to quit smoking.
+It is likely that nicotine patches or lozenges would be a more appropriate support mechanism than vaping if you are trying to quit smoking.

 Does my DMD protect me from the risks of smoking?

 So far as this has been studied, DMDs have not been shown to reduce the risks of smoking for people with MS. A study of 834 Danish people with RRMS on beta interferon treatment found 27% more relapses among smokers than non-smokers, irrespective of their underlying genetic susceptibility.
 This implies that smoking makes your DMD less effective at protecting you from relapses.